 Those who follow regularly will know we’re big fans of Klipsch here at OuterAudio.
 We have yet to be disappointed by a Klipsch product.
 It’s a brand you can trust to incorporate the best quality parts in every product they put out.
-Furthermore, it’s an American brand with some of their products made in the USA.
-In 2018, Klipsch released The Three which is a slightly unusual product for the company as they have never released any wireless or Bluetooth type speaker in the past.
-The Three was well worth the wait!
-It’s so good in fact that it made it onto our list of the best WiFi speakers of 2019.
+Furthermore, it’s an American brand with some of its products made in the USA.
+In 2018, Klipsch released The Three which was well worth the wait!
+It’s so good in fact that it made it onto our list of the best WiFi speakers.
 Let’s take a deeper look at The Three and find out what makes this such an awesome WiFi speaker.

 Klipsch The Three Specs